SkiHatDuckie/conerobo/README.md

 # ConeRobo
-An idea for an interesting approach to machine learning.
+An idea for an interesting approach to machine learning, robotics, automation, and all that fun stuff.

 Will Update this README as development continues. :]